Tuition fee deposits for postgraduate Masters applicants

 Your request must clearly say you are seeking a refund of your deposit, giving your full name, date of birth and student ID or application ID.
 We will then confirm whether you are within the cooling-off period to have your deposit refunded in full.

 We will also refund a tuition fee deposit if your Tier 4 (General) student visa application is refused (unless the refusal is due to a fraudulent application).
 You will need to send us a copy of your visa refusal letter from UK Visas and Immigration together with any other evidence we may reasonably require.
 To contact us please use the My Enquiries section of the applicant portal.

 Once you have sent the refusal letter, your refund request will be reviewed.

 If you follow the above and request a refund your application will be cancelled and not proceed.
 Your offer will automatically terminate without further notice.

 We endeavour to issue all refunds on deposits due within 14 days.
 Please note that bank processing times can vary and are out of our control.
-A £40 processing fee will be deducted from your tuition fee deposit refund, apart from those within the 14 day cooling off period who will be refunded in full if eligible.
+A £40 processing fee will be deducted from your tuition fee deposit refund, apart from for applicants within the 14 day cooling off period, who will be refunded in full if eligible.

 Refunds will only be made to the account from which the original payment was made.

 If I defer my place to next year will I lose my deposit?

 No, you will not lose your deposit if you defer and begin the course the following year.
 The University will hold your deposit until we can issue you a CAS for the following academic year.
 A CAS can be assigned up to six months before the start of your course.
 You can only apply for your Tier 4 visa three months before the start of your course.
 If you defer and then do not take up your place, it is unlikely that you will be eligible for a refund.

 Please note that the terms and conditions of the tuition fee deposit are subject to change year on year.